ramon-victor/freegpt-webui/README.md

 This project showcases an unlocked version of ChatGPT with WebUI. <br>
 Experience the power of ChatGPT with a user-friendly interface, completely free. <br> <br>

-🚧 Not working correctly:
+🚧 Known bugs:
+- API Provider redirecting GPT-4 model to GPT-3.5;
-- Auto Proxy
+- Auto Proxy is not working.

 _Coding to solve as quickly as possible_